Hit and Run Lawyer St. Louis

 Hit and Run Lawyers in St. Louis and Missouri

 Car accidents in St. Louis or the surrounding areas allow you to seek compensation from the at-fault driver’s insurance company for your damages.
-An accident in which the responsible party flees the scene before authorities arrive is commonly referred to as a hit and run accident lawyer‘hit-and-run’ accident or ‘leaving the scene’ accident.
+An accident in which the responsible party flees the scene before authorities arrive is commonly referred to as a hit and run accident or ‘leaving the scene’ accident.
 A hit-and-run accident is much more complicated than an accident in which the at-fault driver’s identity is known.
 If not handled properly, it is possible the innocent party is left injured and in debt.

 The statistics surrounding hit-and-run accidents are pretty startling.
 Approximately 11% of all car accidents are hit and run accidents.
 That’s a pretty high number of accidents in which the victim may have no recourse unless the at-fault driver is located.
 It’s especially startling to know that many hit-and-run drivers are never brought to justice because of the anonymity of their crime.

 - About 1,500 people die each year in hit-and-run accidents

 - Roughly 60% of deaths in hit-and-run accidents are pedestrians

 - 58% of fatal hit-and-run crashes happen between Friday and Sunday and 9:00 p.m. to 3:00 a.m.